Keith Family Fund

-For additional information on the Keith Family Fund for Brain Injured Adults, please contact Teresa Mosqueda, Vice President of Development & Donor Relations, at (213) 413-4130.
+For additional information on the Keith Family Fund for Brain Injured Adults, please contact Michelle Khazaryan at mkhazaryan [@] calfund [.] org or 213-452-6205.

-- Grantee organizations will be required to submit a grant reporting form to CCF annually.
+- Grantee organizations will be required to submit a grant reporting form online to CCF annually.
 The information provided on the form will be used to evaluate the fund’s activities and to better serve grantee organizations and individual recipients.